Photo: Kristijan Arsov · Unsplash

 Since the city is divided into these distinct zones, you can spend your morning exploring the medieval nucleus of Gornji Grad and Kaptol before descending toward the center.
 The transition from the cobblestones of the Upper Town to the wider streets of the Lower Town is a natural flow that allows you to see the contrast between the old architectural monuments and the modern city pulse.
 It is a manageable way to see the main sights without feeling rushed.

-When it comes to deciding where to eat or which local snacks to try during your breaks, I do not have specific restaurant names or current prices here.
-Instead, you can find detailed recommendations and local tastes in our guide about /en/blog/zagreb-lezzetleri.
+You can find detailed recommendations and local tastes in our guide about /en/blog/zagreb-lezzetleri.
 Checking a dedicated food guide helps you find the right spots near the red umbrella stalls of Dolac or the central squares without guessing.

 For those visiting Croatia for the first time, remember that the city center is quite walkable.
 You can easily move from the heights of the cathedral area down to the bustling Ban Jelačić Square.
 Just keep your pace relaxed and allow yourself to wander through the side streets of the Gornji Grad-Medveščak district to catch the authentic atmosphere of the city.